 Even for Vienna, the capital of classical music, a world premiere of a full-length opera is a rare event, especially if the composer is an eleven-year-old girl!
 Making this dream come true was a long process.
-Without our supporters and sponsors we could never have achieved this.
-It would take too long to mention all of them, but we would like to thank to thank each and every one of them sincerely!
+Without our supporters and sponsors, we could never have achieved this.
+It would take too long to mention all of them, but we would like to thank each and every one of them sincerely!

 It is a great honour for us that Maestro Zubin Mehta has lent his patronage to the production.

 Tonight is all about fairy-tale.
 But although all of us know this tale, it will enchant us tonight in completely new way, since the story turns Alma Deutscher’s music.
 Many of you will connect “Cinderella” to the brothers Grimm.
 Some of you perhaps with Walt Disney.
-But I promise that with in a few hours, you will connect Cinderella with Alma Deutcher.
+But I promise that within a few hours, you will connect Cinderella with Alma Deutcher.
 It only remains for me to wish you a wonderful evening with our ensemble Oh!pera, because

 Sometimes you have to believe in dreams…